Haenel MK 556: Design and features

 The MK 556 is a gas operated, select fire assault rifle that fires from a closed rotary bolt.

 The MK 556 is based on the AR-15 platform ergonomic architecture, but uses a short-stroke gas piston operating system (unlike the AR-15's piston-operated gas impingement system) with a user-adjustable gas system.
 With the help of the regulator, the gas system can be adjusted to function reliably with various propellant, projectile, fouling, operating environment and configuration specific pressure behavior.
 It features a firing pin safety to reduce the risk of slam-firing and the cold hammer forged barrel has a 178 mm twist rate and features a standard A2-style flash suppressor at its muzzle end.

 The MK 556 shares many features with the CAR 816 assault rifle, manufactured under licence by C.G.
 Haenel on behalf of its parent company, Caracal International, under the EDGE Group, as well as the Haenel CR 223 semi-automatic rifle, which is designed for use by civilians, police and law enforcement agencies alike.
 These rifles share a modular construction to simplify substitution of parts and are compatible with furniture and other accessories that conform to the AR-15/M16/M4 standard.
-The MK556 as well as the CR 223 are “over-the-beach” tested and certified, meaning that the rifle can be fired safely, as quickly as possible after being carried through water.
+The MK 556, as well as the CR 223, are "over-the-beach" tested and certified, meaning that the rifle can be fired safely, as quickly as possible after being carried through water.